 +44 (0)20 7323 8919

-Clarissa von Spee is a curator in the Asia department, where her main responsibilities include Chinese calligraphy and paintings, prints and the Central Asian collection.
+Clarissa von Spee is a curator in the Asia department, where her main responsibilities include Chinese calligraphy and paintings, prints and the Central Asian collections.

 Clarissa studied East Asian Art History, Sinology, and European Art History in Heidelberg, Paris and Taipei.
-After two years of research in Shanghai she received her Ph.D. from Heidelberg University.
-Before she joined the British Museum in 2008, she was Assistant Professor for East Asian Art History at Heidelberg University.
+She received her Ph.D. from Heidelberg University.
+Before she joined the British Museum in 2008, she was Assistant Professor for East Asian Art History at Heidelberg University, and Research Assistant at the Museum of East Asian Art, Cologne, after having served as cataloguer of Chinese works of art at the auction house LEMPERTZ.

-Her research interests include traditional and modern Chinese paintings, issues of connoisseurship, and material culture in twentieth-century China.
+Her research interests include traditional and modern Chinese paintings and works of art, museum studies, and issues of connoisseurship and contemporary art.

 - Modern Chinese ink paintings, exhibition curator (2012)